Palestinian expulsion from Lydda and Ramle: Robbing of refugees

+Looting

 As the residents left, the sacking of the cities began.
 The Yiftah brigade commander, Lt.
 Col. Schmuel "Mula" Cohen, wrote of Lydda that, "the cruelty of the war here reached its zenith."
 Bechor Sheetrit, the Minister for Minority Affairs, said the army removed 1,800 truckloads of property from Lydda alone.
 Dov Shafrir was appointed Israel's Custodian of Absentee Property, supposedly charged to protect and redistribute Palestinian property, but his staff were inexperienced and unable to control the situation.
 The looting was so extensive that the 3rd Battalion had to be withdrawn from Lydda during the night of 13–14 July, and sent for a day to Ben Shemen for kinus heshbon nefesh, a conference to encourage soul-searching.
 Cohen forced them to hand over their loot, which was thrown onto a bonfire and destroyed, but the situation continued when they returned to town.
 Some were later prosecuted.

+Allegations of sexual violence

-There were also allegations that Israeli soldiers had raped Palestinian women.
-Ben-Gurion referred to them in his diary entry for 15 July 1948: "The bitter question has arisen regarding acts of robbery and rape [o'nes ("אונס")] in the conquered towns ..."
+There were allegations that Israeli soldiers had raped Palestinian women.
+Ben-Gurion referred to them in his diary entry for 15 July 1948: "The bitter question has arisen regarding acts of robbery and rape [o'nes ("אונס")] in the conquered towns ...", Ben-Gurion then proceeds to write of the need to establish a special police force with authority to shoot such soldiers.
 Israeli writer Amos Kenan, who served as a platoon commander of the 82d Regiment of the Israeli Army brigade that conquered Lydda told The Nation on 6 February 1989: "At night, those of us who couldn't restrain ourselves would go into the prison compounds to fuck Arab women.
 I want very much to assume, and perhaps even can, that those who couldn't restrain themselves did what they thought the Arabs would have done to them had they won the war."
 Kenan said he heard of only one woman who complained.
 A court-martial was arranged, he said, but in court, the accused ran the back of his hand across his throat, and the woman decided not to proceed.
 The allegations were given little consideration by the Israeli government.
 Agriculture Minister Aharon Zisling told the Cabinet on 21 July: "It has been said that there were cases of rape in Ramle.
 I could forgive acts of rape but I won't forgive other deeds, which appear to me much graver.
 When a town is entered and rings are forcibly removed from fingers and jewellery from necks—that is a very grave matter."

-Stuart Cohen writes that central control over the Jewish fighters was weak.
-Only Yigal Allon, commander of the IDF, made it standard practice to issue written orders to commanders, including that violations of the laws of war would be punished.
-Otherwise, trust was placed, and sometimes misplaced, in what Cohen calls intuitive troop decency.
-He adds that, despite the alleged war crimes, the majority of the IDF behaved with decency and civility.
-Yitzhak Rabin wrote in his memoirs that some refused to take part in the evictions.